-We’ve all been there before: you went away, leaving your PC on and it restarted automatically without your consent.
-Usually this is caused by automatic installation of Windows updates.
-When this happens, you might lose all your open windows, browser tabs and anything else essential to your work.
+We’ve all been there before: you step away, leaving your PC on, and it restarts automatically without your permission.
+This is typically due to the automatic installation of Windows updates.
+When this occurs, you may lose all your open windows, browser tabs, and other essential elements of your work.

-Of course, an easy way to stop this from happening would be to stop Windows from automatically downloading and installing updates.
-But that leaves us open to the possibility of missing critical security updates.
+Naturally, an effortless way to prevent this from happening is to disable Windows from automatically downloading and installing updates.
+However, this leaves us vulnerable to missing crucial security updates.

-If you’ve been in this situation before, but want to have the best of both worlds, here’s a way you can keep Windows updating automatically but stop it from restarting your PC every time it needs to install an update.
+If you’ve found yourself in this predicament, but want to enjoy the best of both worlds, here’s a method to keep Windows updating automatically while preventing it from restarting your PC every time it needs to install an update.

 Stop Windows From Automatically Restarting

 This is going to require some registry editing, so the first thing to do is open Windows’ built-in registry editor, Regedit.
 To do this, open the Run prompt by pressing Win + R, type